Peter Spacher

 3 Credits

-This course explores the human condition within an environmental context by emphasizing critical environmental problems facing humans on both a global and regional scale.
-The approach will be interdisciplinary.
-The issues, their causes, and their potential solutions will be analyzed with respect to ethical, social, historical, political, scientific, and technological factors.
+Introduction to Environmental Studies explores the human condition within an environmental context by emphasizing critical environmental problems facing humans on both global and regional scales, and by applying interdisciplinary approaches.
+Issues, their causes, and potential solutions will be analyzed with respect to ethical, social, historical, political, scientific, and technological factors.
+Key concepts and themes include climate change, natural resource use and waste, population and consumption, urban and built environments, food, energy, globalization, markets, politics, environmental justice and inequality, and environmentalism.

 3 Credits

 This course will examine contemporary energy issues, with particular emphasis placed on the environmental implications associated with energy consumption and production.
-Students will learn about various energy technologies and fuels (including nuclear, coal, oil, natural gas, solar, biomass, and wind) and the environmental tradeoffs associated with each of these energy systems.
+Students will learn about how social, political, economic, and historical factors affect various energy technologies and fuels (including nuclear, coal, oil, natural gas, solar, biomass, and wind) and the environmental tradeoffs associated with each of these energy systems.